Jhowners/Hope-Phasmophobia-Overlay/README.md

 1. Go to the **[Releases Page](../../releases)**.
 2. Download the latest `.zip` file.
-3. Extract the folder to your desktop.
+3. Extract the folder to your desktop (Do not run from inside the zip).
 4. Run `Hophesmoverlay.exe`.

+> **Note:** If you experience slight stuttering in the Main Menu, don't worry!
+This is normal due to game engine priority.
+The overlay runs perfectly smooth once you load into a lobby or contract.

 ---